Central AC vs Mini-Split vs Heat Pump Which Is Right for Your Home?

 Heat Pumps: The Strongest Financial Case When Timing Is Right

 The financial argument for a heat pump depends heavily on your situation.
-If your furnace is 12+ years old and approaching replacement, replacing AC and furnace separately on two different schedules costs more in total than replacing both together with a heat pump.
-The Canada Greener Homes Grant (up to $5,000) plus Enbridge’s rebates can bring the net cost of a heat pump installation close to a central AC + new furnace combined.
-That’s the scenario where the heat pump decision is clearly correct.
+If your furnace is 12+ years old and approaching replacement, replacing your AC and furnace on separate schedules often costs more than upgrading both together with a heat pump.
+The Canada Greener Homes Grant (up to $5,000) plus Enbridge rebates can bring the net cost close to a central AC and furnace replacement combined.

 💡 When a Heat Pump Makes the Most Sense in Hamilton